Bongabon

+Bongabon is 14 km from Palayan, 144 km from Manila, and 88 km from Baler.

 History

+Spanish colonial era

-The Augustinian missionaries who preached Catholicism in Pampanga extended their outposts into what is now the province of Nueva Ecija by following the Rio Grande dela Pampanga.
+Bongabon was the capital of Nueva Ecija after Baler.
+The Augustinian missionaries who preached Catholicism in Pampanga extended their outposts into what is now the province of Nueva Ecija by following the Rio Grande de Pampanga.
 Thus, Santol (present day Barangay Santor) was part of Pantabangan and established in 1659.
 In 1760, Bongabon was named as a town and parish under the patronage of St. Francis of Assisi.

-Bongabon was the first capital of Nueva Ecija.

-Philippine Revolution under the Spanish Colonial Period
+The natives of the area are Bugkalot and Aeta or Dumagat.
+The name of Bongabon was derived from Bungamong, which in turn derived from bunga, the Bugkalot term for areca nut or betel nut, which is abundant in the town.

+Migrant-settlers of the community were mostly Tagalog and Ilocanos from the Ilocos Region and Pangasinan, with some Kapampangans from Pampanga and Tarlac.

+Philippine revolution

-When the Philippine Revolution began on 1896 to 1898 against Spain.
-The Philippine Revolutionary and Republican troops with the aid of Katipunero rebels invaded the municipal town of Bongabon and fought the Spanish Colonial forces and started the Siege of Bongabon.
+When the Philippine Revolution transpired from 1896 to 1898 against Spain, revolutionaries with the aid of Katipunero rebels and started the Siege of Bongabon, fought Spanish colonial forces, and liberated the town.
 The Filipino revolutionary troops and Katipunero rebel fighters captured the municipal town after the siege forcing the Spanish troops to retreat.

-Philippine-American War and the American Colonial Period
+American invasion era

 With the outbreak of the Philippine–American War on 1899 to 1902, the town saw the arrival of American troops which fought the Filipino revolutionary troops and Katipuneros in the Battle of Bongabon on 1899.
 In the ensuing battle, the town was captured by the American troops.

+Philippine independence

+On April 28, 1949, Aurora Quezon, her daughter Maria Aurora "Baby" Quezon, then a law student at the University of Santo Tomas, her son-in-law Felipe "Philip" Buencamino (husband of "Nini" and brother-in-law of "Baby") and Quezon City Mayor Ponciano Bernardo were assassinated by Hukbalahap movement led by Luis Taruc in this town while traveling in Aurora's Buick sedan along the Baler–Bongabon Road connecting Baler with Nueva Ecija, which Aurora Quezon herself inaugurated in 1940, to open the Quezon Memorial Hospital in Baler, Aurora, hometown of Aurora and her husband Manuel Quezon, then a town of Nueva Ecija before 1902 and a town of Quezon Province since 1902 and in 1949.

 Geography

 Barangays

 Bongabon is politically subdivided into barangays.
+Each barangay consists of puroks and some have sitios.